 The Moving-Average Convergence/Divergence line or MACD is probably the most widely used technical indicator.
 Along with trends, it also signals the momentum of a stock.
 The MACD line compares the short-term and long-term momentum of a stock in order to estimate its future direction.
 Simply put, it compares two moving averages that can be set for any time period as desired.
 Typically the 12-day and 26-day moving average of the stock are used.

-When the short-term line crosses the long-term line, it is a signal of future stock activity.
+When the short-term line crosses the long-term line, it is a signal of future stock market trading activity.
 When the short-term line is running under the long-term line, and then crosses above it, the stock will typically trade higher.
 Likewise, we can predict a selloff when the short-term line crosses under the long-term line.

 Head and Shoulders Pattern

 The head and shoulders is a chart pattern that appears when a stock rises to a peak to form the first “shoulder” and then falls.
 Then it rises above the previous peak to form the “head” and then falls below the first shoulder before rising again to the level of the first shoulder and falling, hence creating the second shoulder.

 Technical analysts believe that a head and shoulders pattern is a solid indicator of changing trends.
 If one of your holdings is developing such a pattern, it could suggest that future selling could be coming.

 Gaps occur when a stock opens much higher or lower than the previous day’s closing price.
 This difference could be the impact of some news that released before the market opened.
 This could result in a sizable move during after hours trading, and the stock picks up at this point when the normal trading day gets under way.
 Gaps are important because they create new support or resistance lines for the security.
 Traders set up sell orders using these support and resistance points as their stop loss or limit.